Sheffield: Greenspace

 Sheffield has a reputed 4.5 million trees and is considered to be one of the greenest cities in England and the UK.
 There are many parks and woods throughout the city and beyond.
 Containing more than 250 parks, woodlands and gardens, there are around 78 public parks and 10 public gardens in Sheffield, including 83 managed parks (13 'City' Parks, 20 'District' Parks and 50 'Local' Parks) located throughout the city.
 Included in the city parks category are 3 of Sheffield's 6 public gardens (the Sheffield Botanical Gardens, the Peace Gardens and Hillsborough Walled Gardens, with the Sheffield Winter Gardens, Beauchief Gardens and Lynwood Gardens being the separate entities).

 The Sheffield Botanical Gardens are on a 19-acre site located to the south-west of the city centre and date back to 1836.
 The site includes a large, Grade II listed, Victorian era glasshouse.
 The Peace Gardens, neighboured next to the Town Hall and forming part of the Heart of the City project, occupy a 0.67 hectare site in the centre of the city.
 The site is dominated by its water features, principal among which is the Goodwin Fountain.
 Made up of 89 individual jets of water, this fountain lies at the corner of the quarter-circle shaped Peace Gardens and is named after Stuart Goodwin, a notable Sheffield industrialist.
 Since their redevelopment in 1998, the Peace gardens have received a number of regional and national accolades.
 Hillsborough Walled Garden is located in Hillsborough Park, to the north-west of the city centre.
 The gardens date back to 1779 and have been dedicated to the victims of the Hillsborough Disaster since the redevelopment of the gardens in the early 1990s.
 The Winter Garden, lying within the Heart of the City, is a large wood framed, glass skinned greenhouse housing some 2,500 plants from around the world.

 Also within the city there are a number of nature reserves which when combined occupy 1600 acre of land.
 There are also 170 woodland areas within the city, 80 of which are classed as ancient.

 The south-west boundary of the city overlaps with the Peak District National Park, the first national park in England (est. 1951).
 As a consequence, several communities actually reside within both entities.
-The Peak District is home to many notable, natural, features and also man-made features such as Chatsworth House, the setting for the BBC series Pride and Prejudice.
+The Peak District is home to many notable, natural, features and also human-made features such as Chatsworth House, the setting for the BBC series Pride and Prejudice.

 Sheffield City Council has created a new chain of parks spanning the hillside behind Sheffield Station.
 The park, known as Sheaf Valley Park, has an open-air amphitheatre and will include an arboretum.
 The site was once home to a medieval deer park, latterly owned by the Duke of Norfolk.